 1. Unit Sizing

-Size matters.
-An oversized unit will reach the set temperature too quickly and may be forced to shut off completely (short-cycling) because its lowest speed is still too powerful for the space.
+Proper sizing is critical.
+An oversized unit will reach the set temperature too quickly and may be forced to shut off completely (short-cycling) because its lowest speed is still too powerful.
 An undersized unit will run at 100% capacity constantly, struggling to keep up.

 2. Home Insulation